kognise/obsidian-aviation/FAR/Volume 3/K Administrative regulations/0183 Representatives of the administrator.md

 \(11\) A description of each ODA Unit position, and the knowledge and experience required for each position;

-\(12\) The procedures for appointing ODA Unit members and the means of documenting Unit membership, as required under §183.61(a)(4) of this part;
+\(12\) The procedures for appointing ODA Unit members and the means of documenting Unit membership, as required under [[Volume 3/K Administrative regulations/0183 Representatives of the administrator.md#§183.61   Records and reports.|§183.61]](a)(4) of this part;

-\(13\) The procedures for performing the activities required by §183.63 or §183.65 of this part;
+\(13\) The procedures for performing the activities required by [[Volume 3/K Administrative regulations/0183 Representatives of the administrator.md#§183.63   Continuing requirements: Products, parts or appliances.|§183.63]] or [[Volume 3/K Administrative regulations/0183 Representatives of the administrator.md#§183.65   Continuing requirements: Operational approvals.|§183.65]] of this part;

 \(14\) The procedures for revising the manual, pursuant to the limitations of paragraph (b) of this section; and